icebreaker-fpga/icebreaker-amaranth-examples/README.md

 The scripts are by default set to synthesize and upload the bitstream to the iCEBreaker board.

+## Repository structure

+This repository contains examples for multiple iCEBreaker development boards.
+The examples for each dev board can be found inside their respective subdirectories.

 ## Warning
 Amaranth is still a work in progress project.
 Expect examples to occasionally break until amaranth fully stabilizes.